 The benefit of making one pot pasta

-While the easy cleanup is definitely one of the best parts of one pot pasta, it is not the only benefit.
+While the easy cleanup is definitely one of the best parts of one-pot pasta, it is not the only benefit.
 The flavor you get from cooking the pasta with all the ingredients is just so good!!

-Instead of boiling the pasta in water, we cook it straight in broth along with salt and garlic to develop the sauce.
+Instead of boiling the pasta in water, we cook it straight in the broth along with salt and garlic to develop the sauce.
 This adds an extra layer to the taste profile of this dish because the noodles absorb the flavors that it is cooking in.

 overhead image of a pot of lemon garlic pasta with a wooden spoon sticking out